 When you have finally decided to get rid of that old or damaged car, then good for you.
 Scrapping a car is a very simple and easy process; it gets you instant cash too.
 However, naturally, there are some things you need to do before selling to a scrap yard.
 In this article, we will inform you of all the documents and paperwork you need to do to scrap your car for cash.

 When selling your car to us, all you need is a photo ID and we will check the ownership and security (like reported stolen and financial owing) on the car.
 We do that through a service provided by NZTA.
 You must be the owner of the vehicle or an authorised person to sell it.
 That is it.

-However there is one more step that you MUST take otherwise it may cause you troubles in the future, that is deregistering your vehicle.
+However there is one more step that you MUST take otherwise it may cause you trouble in the future, and that is deregistering your vehicle.
 We can provide proof of purchase if needed, sometimes you may need it, and mostly not required by NZTA.

 Is it necessary to deregister your car before scrapping it?